k8hertweck/blog/content/about.md

 and knitting sweaters from handspun yarn for their tiny, grumpy, elderly rescue dog, Loki.
 Kate uses perceived pronouns,
 so any pronoun you think fits also works for them.

+Please visit the following pages for more information on my work:
+- [Projects](/projects/): Current and past projects, including research in which I engage, workshops I teach, and training-based non-profits I support.
+Includes links to websites, documentation and workshop recordings.
+- [Publications](/publications/): Research bibliography and links to online versions, including PDFs for those not available openly and recordings of associated presentations.
+- [Blog](/posts/): Musing and storytelling from my professional (and professionally-adjacent) life.